 There are plenty of shops nearby, selling from food to souvenirs.
 It’s also easy to find accommodation around the beach, from cheap lodging to luxury hotels.

 How To Get To Parangtritis Beach

-Because it's a famous tourists spot, it's easy to reach Parangtritis Beach.
+Because it’s a famous tourist spot, it’s easy to reach Parangtritis Beach.
 From Yogyakarta, hop into any Trans Jogja Bus heading to Giwangan Bus Station.
 From there, take a bus to Parangtritis Beach.
-The fare is affordable at IDR 10,000.
-The journey usually takes 1,5 hour from Jogjakarta.
+The fare is affordable at Rp10.000.
+The journey usually takes 1,5 hours from Jogjakarta.

 Tourists can also rent private vehicles, a motorbike or a car.
 Private vehicles are faster, more flexible, and more convenient.
-Renting is also affordable, around IDR 400k for a seven-seater car and IDR 65k for a motorbike.
+Renting is also affordable, around Rp400.000 for a seven-seater car and Rp65.000 for a motorbike.
 Using private vehicles, the journey to Parangtritis Beach takes less than an hour.